 The term “Solastalgia” was coined to denote distress in response to climate change.
 We’ll explore how this condition impacts writing in response to the natural world as we engage in praise, lamentation, witness, apologia, and celebration.
 In addition, we’ll reflect upon our journeys as eco-heroines or eco-heroes as articulated in Sharon Blackie’s book, “If Women Rose Rooted” and look at how to cultivate and sustain hope in our hearts and our communities.
 In the belief that powerful voices change the world, Kathleen Dean Moore’s “Call to Writers” will be introduced to “imagine new life-ways into existence.”
 I am inspired by having studied with Kathleen in July and have much to share.

-Part of the workshop will take place at Green Lake, in walking distance from the Writing Studio
+Depending on the weather, part of the workshop may take place at Green Lake, in walking distance from the Writing Studio